manjularajamani/fluxbb-hetzner-deploy/hetzner-fluxbb-deploy/README.md

 This repo contains a Terraform Module for how to deploy a [FluxBB](https://fluxbb.org/) instance on the [Hetzner](https://www.hetzner.com/) using [Terraform](https://www.terraform.io/).

-__FluxDB__, is designed as a lighter, faster alternative to some of the traditional feature heavy forum applications.
+__FluxBB__, is designed as a lighter, faster alternative to some of the traditional feature heavy forum applications.
 It is easy to use and has a proven track record of stability and security making it an ideal choice of forum for your website.

 ## What's a Terraform Module?